+- Click the Compile for Debug icon in the toolbar under the LIST_A_RATING2 tab. - Set two breakpoints by clicking in the left margin (left of the thin vertical line) beside each of these two lines:

+'''

+FETCH the_cursor INTO matching_title;

+FETCH rating_cursor INTO matching_rating;

+'''

-- Click LIST_A_RATING2 in the Connections navigator, then right-click and select Compile for Debug. - In the code tab, click the Edit icon (pencil and paper graphic). - Set two breakpoints by clicking in the left margin (left of the thin vertical line) beside each of these two lines: FETCH the_cursor INTO matching_title; and FETCH rating_cursor INTO matching_rating;.
-(Clicking in the left margin toggles the setting and unsetting of breakpoints.)
-This will enable you to see the values of the matching_title and matching_rating variables as execution proceeds in debug mode. - Click LIST_A_RATING2 in the Connections navigator hierarchy display, and on the Debug menu, select Debug.
-Ensure that the line IN_RATING => IN_RATING has been changed to IN_RATING => 10, and click OK. - In the debugging toolbar, click the Resume icon to have execution proceed, stopping at the next breakpoint; note the display in the Smart Data tab in the lower right part of the window.
-Repeatedly click the Resume icon, noticing especially the value of the rating variable as each row is processed.
+Clicking in the left margin toggles the setting and unsetting of breakpoints.
+Clicking beside these two lines will enable you to see the values of the matching title and matching_rating variables as execution proceeds in debug mode.

+- 3. On the Debug menu, select Debug LIST_A_RATING2.
+Ensure that the line IN RATING => IN_RATING has been changed to IN_RATING => 10, and click OK. - 4.
+Click View, then Debugger, then Data to display the Data pane.
+(Tip: Expand the Name column width so that you can see MATCHING_RATING.) - Press the F9 key (or click Debug, then Resume) to have execution proceed, stopping at the next breakpoint. - 6.
+Repeatedly press the F9 key (or click Debug, then Resume), noticing especially the value of MATCHING RATING as each row is processed.
 You will notice the first incorrect result when you see that the title Get Rich Really Fast is included, even though its rating is only 1 (obviously less than 10).
-(See the screen illustration with debugging information in Section 1.6, "Running and Debugging Functions and Procedures".)

-6. When you have enough information to fix the problem, you can click the Terminate icon in the debugging toolbar.
+(See the screen illustration with debugging information in Section 1.6, "Running and Debugging Functions and Procedures".) - When you have enough information to fix the problem, you can click the Debugging - Log tab, and Terminate icon in the debugging toolbar.

-From this debugging session, you know that to fix the logic error, you should change rating <= :in_rating to rating = :in_rating in the definition of the_cursor.
+From this debugging session, you know that to fix the logic error, you should change rating <= :in_rating to rating = :in_rating in the definition of the cursor.

-3.8 Using the SQL Worksheet for Queries
+3.9 Use the SQL Worksheet for Queries